sc13912/vmc-lattice-demo/README.md

 kubectl apply -f ./vpc-lattice/routes/backend-export.yaml
 ```

-Within the AWS Conosole, you should see the two EKS services are exported to VPC Lattice as the service target groups.
+* Within the AWS Console, you should see the two EKS services are exported to VPC Lattice as the service target groups.
 ![eks_svc_export](assets/eks_svc_export.png "eks_svc_export")

 * Since the two EKS services require access to other Lattice services, we'll also need to associate their VPCs to the Lattice Service Network.